 OSHA 1910.157(d)(2) and (d)(4) set maximum travel distances to fire extinguishers: - 75 feet for Class A hazards - 50 feet for Class B hazards Sounds simple.
 It is not.
 Travel distance means actual walking path.
 Not straight-line measurement on a floor plan.
 Not the distance a drone would fly from workstation to extinguisher.
 The path a person walks — around racking, through doorways, past equipment.
 Here is how OSHA compliance officers measure it during inspections: 1.
 They

-Collapsible vs Fixed Pit Handrails: Which Meets OSHA and Your Operations?
+Collapsible vs Fixed Pit Handrails: Which Fits Your Operation?

-Fire Extinguisher Mounting: Wall vs Floor-Standing vs Freestanding
+Fire Extinguisher Mounting: Wall vs Floor vs Freestanding

 Collapsible Pit Handrails: The Complete OSHA Compliance Guide